 Head to the northern part of the country to give yourself the best chance of seeing the cheeky-looking squirrel monkey, a marmoset or tamarin in the wild.

 Summers in the Canadian Arctic are, unsurprisingly, rather short.
-They're also the very best time to get out on the water in a Zodiac and do a bit of polar bear-spotting from your expedition boat.
+They're also the best time to get out on the water in a Zodiac and do a bit of polar bear-spotting from your expedition boat.

 As we all know, polar bears are best admired from a distance.
 They're nowhere near as cuddly as as they look.
 But you may have a chance of getting a little closer than usual, as the Zodiacs can get quite close.

 It's the perfect place for the avid birdwatcher to see the wow-worthy macaw in its natural habitat.
-These beautiful parrots - often a mix of red, yellow, blue and green feathers - are best spotted collecting clay at 'clay banks' or 'clay licks' around the park, to feed on later.
-Quite an incredible sight.
+These beautiful parrots – often a mix of red, yellow, blue and green feathers – are best spotted collecting clay at 'clay banks' or 'clay licks' around the park, to feed on later.
+It's quite an incredible sight.

 August is typically the beginning of the season for the most sightings, with September and October also thought to be ideal months.